vnaruvan/incident-intelligence/README.md

 python -m app.scripts.bootstrap_demo_keys
 ```

-### 404 Incident Not Found When Reading Cross-Tenant
+### 404 incident not found when reading cross-tenant

 Expected behavior.
-Incidents are tenant-scoped.
+Incidents are tenant-scoped and filtered by `tenant_id` derived from the API key.

-### Search 500 with pgvector ValueError
+### Search fails with pgvector type errors

-This usually means the query embedding being passed into the pgvector operator is not a flat list of floats with the correct dimension.
-Validate that your embedding function returns exactly one vector, not a tuple or nested list, and that `VECTOR_DIM` matches what is stored.
+This usually means the query embedding passed into pgvector is not a flat list of floats with the correct dimension.
+Validate that the embedding function returns exactly one vector (not a tuple or nested list) and that `VECTOR_DIM` matches what is stored.
 ```